cansik/pg4nosql/README.md

 get | returns document by id
-get_columns | returns all columns of this table query | returns a list of documents by a given query drop | not implemented yet!
+get_columns | returns all columns of this table query | returns a list of documents by a given query delete | deletes a document by its name

 ### About
 The wrapper has been written for a science project and is still an early alpha version!